openstack/neutron/doc/source/admin/config-sriov.rst

    machines with no switch and the cards are plugged in back-to-back.
 A subnet manager is required for the link on the cards to come up.
    It is possible to have more than one subnet manager.
-In this case, one of them will act as the master, and any other will act as a slave that will take over when the master subnet manager fails.
+In this case, one of them will act as the primary, and any other will act as a backup that will take over when the primary subnet manager fails.

 #.
 Install the ``ebrctl`` utility on the compute nodes.